NZ Herald’s turn to offer propaganda as opinion – De Freitas’ links to cranks hidden from readers

 But, as the Herald opinion team well know, de Freitas is much, much more than a mere associate professor in the School of Environment.
 He has a track record of activism against action on climate change that stretches back two decades.
 Here, for the poor misled readers of the new Herald‘s opinion pages is a handy, cut-out-and-keep guide to de Freitas’ long history of climate denial activism.

-This long list is far from complete — not least because it doesn’t include all the sceptic nonsense he’s presented as opinion at the NZ Herald and National Business Review over the years3, but it should serve to give a flavour of the man that Herald readers might think was a humble and respectable geographer at the University of Auckland.
+This long list is far from complete — not least because it doesn’t include all the sceptic nonsense he’s presented as opinion at the NZ Herald and National Business Review over the years ((A rough count suggests that since 1990 he has published around 77 opinion

 The Herald has no excuse for failing to explain de Freitas’ interests in this issue, and should print a clarification as soon as possible.
 Carrying a good piece by Brian Rudman may “balance” CdF’s effort in some eyes, but the paper really needs to do better.
 What next?
 An opinion piece criticising the Labour party by prime minister John Key, where he is described as “a retired banker”?